 Brown Bag Series

 Graduate School staff engage in a variety of activities that highlight diversity and inclusion.
-Our brown bag series provides an opportunity to for discussion and reflection on an issues concerning equity, bias, resistance, resilience, and social justice.
+Our D-Team Brown Bag series provides opportunities for discussion and reflection on issues concerning equity, bias, resistance, resilience and social justice.
 Staff are encouraged to take elements of these discussions and apply them to their work serving graduate students, faculty and staff.

 Common Book Discussion